 - Learn more about life in that country.

 - Prepare to answer the question: Why do you want to move to ______?

-If you are granted a work permit of more than 3 months, then you will receive a residence permit card.
-This will serve as your visa to Sweden (and in Schengen area).
-The process is different if you are from an EU country.
-I’m going to elaborate only on the process for non-EU.
+If you are granted a residence permit, then you will receive a residence permit card.
+This will serve as your visa to Sweden (and in the Schengen area).

 NOTE: Book as early as you can because it’s difficult to find a slot especially in Stockholm.

 If you need a visa, you need to have a residence permit card first before traveling to Sweden.
 This usually takes up to 4 weeks before you get your residence permit card.